tudurom/bsc-thesis/main.typ

 irrespective of the build environment.
 If we get a mismatch in results, either the source code is different—it's not the code we expect—or at least one of the dependencies is different—the environment is not the same.
-In this work, I abide by the reproducible build definition as formulated by Lamb & Zacchiroli @reproduciblebuilds:
+In this work, I abide by a definition of reproducible builds similar to the one formulated by Lamb & Zacchiroli @reproduciblebuilds:

 #figure(kind: "definition", supplement: [Definition])[
-  #quote(block: true, attribution: <reproduciblebuilds>)[
-  #set text(style: "italic")
+  #set align(left)
-  *Definition 1.* The build process of a software product is reproducible if, after designating a specific version of its source code and all of its build dependencies, every build produces bit-for-bit identical artifacts, no matter the environment in which the build is performed.
+  *Definition 1.*
+  Given the same version of a program's source code and the same version of the programs it depends upon and other associated resources, the build process shall result in identical files---with the same bytes---irrespective of the build environment.
 ]
-] <def_reproducible_builds>

 Reproducible Builds do not solve the problem of trust in software builds completely when it comes to (self-hosting) compilers: